damijanc/simple-xml/README.md

 # Something about XML itself
 Valid XML needs to start with xml version and encoding declaration like ```<?xml version="1.0" encoding="utf-8"?>```.
 XML without it is invalid.

 Library by default uses UTF-8 encoding.
-So please make sure that all your strings are in proper encoding
+So please make sure that all your strings are properly encoded.

 XML supports multiple type of text: text, CDATA and an element.